What is a Parent Coordinator, and what do they do?

 When you are at your worst, we are at our best!

-If you want to use parent coordination to resolve your parenting issues, we can help.
-If you require a family law mediator, Parent Coordinator, or attorney (lawyer) in the state of Florida (or for a Parent Coordinator in the following counties: Orange, Osceola, Seminole, or Brevard), call Schwam-Wilcox & Associates at 407-245-7700, or contact us by completing the form below to schedule a consultation.
+Whether you want to use parent coordination to resolve your legal family law issue, or you are already represented by a lawyer but need to hire a parent coordinator, we can help.
+If you require a family law mediator, or attorney (lawyer) in Orange, Osceola, Seminole, Brevard, or any other county in the state of Florida, call Schwam-Wilcox & Associates at 407-245-7700, or contact us by completing the form below to schedule a consultation.